standardebooks/manual/9-metadata.rst

 #.	:html:`<meta property="role" refines="#author" scheme="marc:relators">` contains the `MARC relator tag <http://www.loc.gov/marc/relators/relacode.html>`__ for the roles the author played in creating this book.

-	There is always one element with the value of :string:`aut`.
-There may be additional elements for additional values, if applicable.
-For example, if the author also illustrated the book, there would be an additional :html:`<meta property="role" refines="#author" scheme="marc:relators">ill</meta>` element.

 This example shows a complete author metadata block for :italics:`Short Fiction </ebooks/anton-chekhov/short-fiction/constance-garnett>`, by Anton Chekhov:

 .. code:: html